meeshkan/unmock-js/README.md

 });
 ```

-This setup says that we will intercept every HTTP call to `https://zodiac.com`.

-It will intercept all HTTPS GET requests to `/horoscope/{sign}`.
-We instruct it to reply with a status 200, and the body will contain a response in JSON corresponding to the spec.
+This setup says that we will intercept every HTTPS GET request to `https://zodiac.com/horoscope/{sign}`.
+We instruct it to reply with a status 200, and the body will contain a response in JSON corresponding to the spec - in this case, an object with a horoscope.

 ### Specifying hostname